GraemeMalcolm/AI-102/instructions/00-Setup.md

 1. Download from https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest
 2. Install using the default options

+## Git

+1. Download and install from https://git-scm.com/download.html, using the default options

 ## Visual Studio Code (and extensions)

 1. Download from https://code.visualstudio.com/Download